 Trans-feminine (Male to Female) Surgeries

-Trans-feminine surgeries are for patients looking to acquire female characteristics.
-These procedures are commonly referred to as male to female or MTF.
+Trans-feminine surgeries are for patients looking to acquire typically female characteristics.
+These procedures may be referred to as feminizing gender affirming surgeries (GAS).
 The Center for Transgender Medicine and Surgery (CTMS) offers services addressing the entire body.
-This encompasses everything from facial procedures to bottom surgeries.
+This encompasses everything from facial procedures to genital surgeries.

 Feminizing Surgical Procedures

-CTMS surgeons perform a variety of MTF surgeries at Mount Sinai facilities.
+CTMS surgeons perform a variety of feminizing gender affirming surgeries at Mount Sinai facilities.
 Our team will work with you to learn your goals and to develop an individualized plan to meet your needs.
 We currently offer:

 - Breast augmentation